I was born in Kent but have lived all over the place including London, Clermont-Ferrand, Orleans and Bath.

 bubble up to the surface.

 In Cornwall, where I live now, I love to going seal-spotting - I have swum with seals more than once.
-This inspired my new picture book for children, out March 2021:
+This inspired my picture book for children, published by Nosy Crow with the National Trust: